August 26, 2021 min read

 If you have done any of these things, then you’ve supported the work of a Contentpreneur!

-This makes Contentpreneurship one of the most rewarding ways of turning skills, knowledge, and experiences into a product that enables positive transformation of some sort: whether it’s to save lives, empower fresh graduates, or even to tackle the sticky issue of unemployment.
+This makes Contentpreneurship one of the most rewarding ways of turning your skills, knowledge, and experiences into a digital product with a positive impact—whether it’s to save lives, empower fresh graduates, or even to tackle the sticky issue of unemployment.

-As our Malaysian community approaches its national day celebrations, we thought it would be a great time to share our appreciation for the valuable contributions and innovative work of a few Malaysian Contentpreneurs.
-These education changemakers are transforming lives by offering their expertise in the form of online courses on OpenLearning.
+As our Malaysian community approaches national day celebrations, we thought it would be a great time to share our appreciation for the valuable contributions and innovative work of a few Malaysian Contentpreneurs who have launched successful online courses on OpenLearning.

-Norizan has 28 years of experience working in both the public and private sectors, with a special interest in empowering our youth.
+Norizan has 28 years of experience working in both the public and private sectors, with a special interest in empowering young people with professional skills.
 Currently based in New York, Norizan is the founder of MyCareerDrift, a program targeted at enhancing Malaysian graduates’ skills and employability.

-Now, in an effort to truly transform Malaysian learners, he has begun offering his online self-development courses in the local tongue, Bahasa Malaysia.
+In an effort to transform the working landscape for Malaysian youths, he is offering online self-development courses in the local language, Bahasa Malaysia.

-One impressive result to note: Norizan’s first course, Interpersonal and Human Relations, has attracted more than 2,000 students in just a few weeks.
-Students pay RM30 to enrol, which means that this course has generated RM60,000 in income for Norizan!
+Norizan’s first online course on Interpersonal and Human Relations managed to attract more than 2,000 students in just a few weeks.
+Students are charged RM30 upon enrolment, which means that in the first month, this online course generated RM60,000 in income for Norizan!

 “I did not expect to gain over 2000 learners in less than 1 month after launching the course.
 This proves that there is high demand for professional development courses in Bahasa Malaysia.”